 The club train and play games at the University of St Mark & St John and have done for the past couple of seasons.
 The facilities are fantastic and are constantly being reviewed and improved to help with accessibility.
 The team currently train on a Thursday night: 7-8pm Development session (all welcome) and 8-9pm team session (invite only).

-Plymouth Raiders is in Division 3 South West of the National League, and must ensure that the players on court at any one time do not exceed a total of 15 points.
+Plymouth Raiders is in Division 2 South of the National League, and must ensure that the players on court at any one time do not exceed a total of 14.5 points.

 Any inquires then please contact: